 Use quotation marks to match phrases exactly.
 For example ”deliver pizza” (with the quotes) will not match Deliver 5 pizzas to the office, but it will match Ask John to deliver pizza.

-Events and sections can be annotated by tags; see Tagging Content for details.
+Events and sections can be annotated by tags; see Tagging for details.

-To filter events by tag, just type #tagname into the filter.
-When a tag contains spaces or other characteers, you can also type #[tag name]; the brackets delimit the tag, but aren’t part of it.
+To match events by tag, just type #tag-name into the filter.
+When a tag contains spaces or other characters, you can also type #[tag name]; the brackets delimit the tag, but aren’t part of it.
 As soon as you type the #, a list of suggestions will pop up showing all tags already in your document.
 (This won’t appear if you don’t have any tags yet.)

 You can filter events by date by entering one or more of these into your event filter: